 The organization is calling for clear public assurances and actions to back it up by the Papua New Guinea government that torture and other ill-treatment by military, police or prison officers will not be tolerated under any circumstances.

-Watch the video [Warning disturbing images] here
+The video footage can be viewed [Warning disturbing images] here